 - Divorce.
 Remarriage.
 Step-kids.
 Step-siblings.

-- Our average American dysfunctional families add complications to the season.
+- Broken families add complications to the season.

-- We have to plan around who can stand to be in the same room together.
+- Who can stand to be in the same room together?

 - It’s a mess!